cirosantilli/linux-kernel-module-cheat/other-architectures.md

 First build:

+    ./build -a arm
     ./run -a arm

-Run without build:

-    ./runqemu -a arm

 Debug:

-    ./runqemu -a arm -d
+    ./run -a arm -d
     # On another terminal.
     ./rungdb -a arm